 Okay.
+So that's -- those are essential facts about symmetric matrixes.
+Okay.
 Now I -- I said in the -- in the lecture description that I would take the last minutes to start on positive definite matrixes, because we're right there, we're ready to say what's a positive definite matrix?

 On -- always I will mean symmetric.

 So this is the -- this is the next section of the book.